luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 This indicates that the :code:`depthai` was not found by your python interpreter.
 There are a handful of reasons this can fail:

 #.
-Is the :ref:`Python API` installed?
+Is the `Python API <https://docs.luxonis.com/projects/api/en/latest/install/>`__ installed?
 Verify that it appears when you type:

     .. code-block:: bash

       python3 -m pip list | grep depthai

 #.
-Are you using a :ref:`supported platform <Supported Platforms>` for your operating system?
-If not, you can always :ref:`install from source <Install from source>`:
+Are you using a `supported platform <https://docs.luxonis.com/projects/api/en/latest/install/#supported-platforms>`__ for your operating system?
+If not, you can always `install from source <https://docs.luxonis.com/projects/api/en/latest/install/#install-from-source>`__:

     .. code-block:: bash